Norfolk Broads river

 Photo by Andrew Banner on Unsplash.

 The Norfolk Broads, part of Britain’s largest protected wetland and one of the country’s most enchanting escapes, is a shimmering network of rivers and lakes.
+The Broads themselves are a collection of 60 lakes, and there are also seven rivers, which are the Ant, Bure, Chet, Thurne, Waveney, Wensum, and Yare.
 These waterways wind through lush meadows, ancient woodlands, and postcard-perfect villages, each with its own waterside pub or cosy tea room.

 The Broads have been captivating travellers for centuries - popularised in 1882 by G. Christopher Davies’ Handbook to the Rivers and Broads of Norfolk and Suffolk, and once traversed by elegant wherries carrying cargo through quiet backwaters.
 Today, they offer a perfect blend of adventure and relaxation: sailing at sunrise, cycling between charming hamlets, paddleboarding past reed beds, or simply soaking up golden sunsets from your deck.